61st Emmy® Awards

 Past Emmy® Awards

-The 60th Emmy® Awards Gala was held on June 23, 2018 at the Bethesda North Marriott Hotel & Conference Center.
-To watch the archived video of the show, get a full list of the nominees and recipients, and purchase photos from the evening please click here.
+The 61st Emmy® Awards Gala was held on June 22, 2019 at the Bethesda North Marriott Hotel & Conference Center.
+To purchase photos from the evening please click here.

 A complete list of our past Emmy® nominees and recipients can be found in our Emmy® Awards Archive.

 What are the Emmy® Awards?

 The Emmy® Award is the premier television production award presented in various sectors of the television industry, including entertainment programming, news and documentary shows, and sports programming.
 The awards are presented in various area-specific ceremonies held annually throughout the year, honoring excellence in television programming.